vadis-project/vadis-project.github.io/README.md

 ## News

+* The Shared Task "Survey Variable Identification in Social Science Publications" organized by VADIS will run in co-location with the 3rd on Scholarly Document Processing at COLING 2022.
 * The VADIS team met for a first face2face meeting in Mannheim, October 29, 2021.

+## Team
 ![Team](team.jpeg)

 ## Introduction